DonMartin76/k8s-workshop/03-ingress-controller/README.md

 ...
 ```

 These will be used as VHOST definitions in the ingress resources for the different services.
-Verify that one of the DNS entries works, by issuing a ping to it:
+Verify that one of the DNS entries works, by issuing a ping to it (**IMPORTANT**: It's normal that the `ping` does not go through!):

 ```
 ~/Projects/k8s-workshop$ echo $PORTAL_NETWORK_APIHOST